faisal212/micro-app-docs/README.no-code.md

 ## Part 1: MCP Server

-The MCP Server exposes **tool endpoints** and **resources** an AI agent can use to interact with Decommerce safely (and predictably).
-The MCP layer is where we enforce tenant context, auth, and coarse-grained read/write policy before anything touches business data.
+The MCP Server will expose **tool endpoints** and **resources** an AI agent can use to interact with Decommerce safely (and predictably).
+The MCP layer is where we plan to enforce tenant context, auth, and coarse-grained read/write policy before anything touches business data.

 ### MCP module responsibilities (responsibilities, not implementation detail)